 |3/38, 2, 3/28||England||v Pakistan||Leeds||1 Jun 2018||Test # 2305|

 Whatever innocent impression might initially be given by his blond hair and baby-faced good looks, there have been few feistier cricketers in England's Test history than Stuart Broad.
 His new-ball partnership with James Anderson has sustained England's Test attack for years, his own aggression and ability to flog bounce from all but the most benign surface dovetailing nicely with Anderson's technical excellence.
-While Anderson gained plaudits for becoming the first England bowler to reach 400 Test wickets, it attracted less attention that Stuart Broad was close to overhauling Ian Botham as he headed for the same landmark.
+And as Anderson continued to set new landmarks, Broad followed ably in his slipstream, emulating his friend when becoming only the second Englishman to take 400 Test wickets.

 Broad has been blessed with one remarkable career performance.
-However long he plays, surely nothing will come close to the first session of the Ashes Test of 2015, on his home ground of Trent Bridge, when he took eight for 15 as Australia were bowled out before lunch, in only 18.3 overs, for 60.
-This was Australia's ultimate humiliation - a beating as raw and ridiculed as the 5-0 larruping that it avenged from 18 months earlier.
+However long he plays, surely nothing will come close to the first session of the Ashes Test of 2015, on his home ground of Trent Bridge, when he took 8 for 15 as Australia were bowled out before lunch, in only 18.3 overs, for 60.
+This was Australia's ultimate humiliation - a beating as raw and ridiculed as the 5-0 larruping from 18 months earlier that England were on their way avenging.
 Broad's incredulous hands-to-mouth expression as Ben Stokes plucked a catch at fifth slip became the picture of the summer.